 We adopted a share option plan in June 2008, a restricted share and restricted share unit plan in March 2011 and a share option scheme in June 2018.
 In addition, one of our subsidiaries, Fread Limited, adopted a restricted share unit scheme in March 2018.
 As of March 31, 2019, options to purchase 33,819,859 Class A ordinary shares were outstanding.
 As of March 31, 2019, a total of 1,220,000 shares of Fread Limited are available for grant under the Fread 2018 RSU scheme.
 We implemented an option exchange program in 2016 whereby our directors, employees and consultants exchanged options to purchase 21,011,951 Class A ordinary shares with various exercise prices greater than US\$0.4823 per share for new options with a new exercise price of US\$0.4823 per share and a new vesting schedule.
 See "Item 6.
 Directors, Senior Management and Employees-B. Compensation of Directors, Supervisors and Executive Directors-Share Incentive Plans."
 For the years ended December 31, 2016, 2017 and 2018, we recorded RMB1.9 million, RMB20.9 million and RMB14.0 million (US\$2.0 million), respectively, in share-based compensation.
 We believe the granting of share-based awards is of significant importance to our ability to attract and retain key personnel and employees, and we will continue to grant stock options to employees in the future.
-We intend to grant additional stock options to our employees going forward, and we may implement additional option exchange program in the future, which we expect will further increase our share-based compensation.
-If we continue to grant share options in the future, our share-based compensation will increase accordingly.
+We intend to grant additional stock options to our employees going forward, and we may implement additional option exchange program in the future, our share-based compensation will increase accordingly.